 FINDING BURNETT'S HILL CHAPEL FROM CANASTON BRIDGE

 Head towards Carew on the Oakwood road.
 At Cross Hands, turn right just after Canaston Bowl.
-Follow the road to Martletwy.
-Keep going down through Martletwy village, with the chuch on your left, and through Weston where there is a sharp right hand bend.
-After half a mile, take a left turn up a steep hill.
+Stay on this road for 3.3 miles (straight through Martletwy) and then take the left turn up a steep hill.
 Turn left at the top and park along the verge on the right or in the paddock on the left.

 FINDING BURNETT'S HILL CHAPEL FROM CAREW